nostack-dev/minitemplate/README.md

 ### 4. Customize Your Project

-After the project is created, you can modify any component or template.
-Simply open the project directory, edit the files, and see your changes instantly.
+After setting up the project, you can easily modify any component or template.
+Simply open the project directory, edit the files, and enjoy **instant updates**.

 ### 5. Test Your Setup

-Make sure everything is working as expected by running the test scripts:
+To ensure everything is functioning properly, run the test scripts:

 ```bash
 bash run_tests.sh